Washington Extension Association of Family and Consumer Sciences

 Amount requested (maximum $300 per year):

-- Objective(s) of activity being submitted or description of the project to be considered.
+- Description of the project to be considered, including objectives.

-- How do you propose to carry out this study or project?
+- How do you propose to carry out the project described above?